taublast/Doom.Mobile/README.md

 ```
 You can find out more about this subject by googling one of this filenames.

+You can set the `static bool KeepAspectRatio` inside `MauiProgram` to `false` if you want a more immersive experience.

 ### Performance

 To have max FPS: